Data Collection for Containers

 - Forwarding the collected data to your Densify instance.

 After the Data Forwarder sends the data to your Densify instance, it terminates.
 Your Densify instance then performs the optimization analysis on the collected data and generates optimization recommendations.
-The Data Forwarder is scheduled to run periodically during the day, sending the latest container metrics to your Densify instance for analysis.
+The Data Forwarder is scheduled to run periodically during the day.

 Densify's container data collection process consists of: